jessarcher/jessarcher.com/content/collections/pages/about.md

 # Hi there, <span class="whitespace-nowrap">I'm Jess Archer.</span>

 I've been making computers do my bidding for over 15 years.
-I've done everything from building servers to designing websites.
+I'm self-taught and have done everything from designing websites to building the servers they run on.
 These days my passion is building web applications with Laravel, Vue, and Tailwind.

-I've worked on exciting projects like:
+Some interesting projects I've worked on include:

 * A chemical warehouse management
 * A touch screen point-of-sale system